rustfoundation/safety-critical-rust-consortium-rfcs/README.md

 possible to fit the debate about the RFC into that framework and reach a fairly clear outcome.

+Each RFC has a shepherd drawn from the relevant subcommittee.
+The shepherd is responsible for driving the consensus process -- working with both the RFC author and the broader community to dig out problems, alternatives, and improved design, always working to reach broader consensus.

 [consensus]: http://en.wikipedia.org/wiki/Consensus_decision-making

 ### Lack of consensus